march 20

 ASU Future of Being Human Initiative

-With 26 years of international experience across marketing, communications, company culture, and coaching, she has spent much of her career in technology-focused environments, seeing how diverse teams strengthen performance and creativity.
+Céline Greuzard has 26 years of international experience across marketing, communications, company culture and coaching, much of it in technology-focused environments.

-Determined to empower more women in tech, Céline founded the global #tecHER community, which brings together transformative events, meaningful networks, mentoring, and concrete career guidance.
+Determined to empower more women in tech, she founded the global #tecHER community, bringing together transformative events, meaningful networks, mentoring and concrete career guidance.

-At Volvo Group, she works to ensure that harnessing the full talent pool is central to the company’s strategy for transforming transport and mobility, with a strong focus on inclusive culture, future skills, and sustainable innovation.
+At Volvo Group, she works to ensure that drawing on the full talent pool is central to the company’s strategy for transforming transport and mobility, with a strong focus on inclusive culture, future skills and sustainable innovation.

 Celine Greuzard